spoonapps/docs/getting_started/samples/1-java.md

 #### Pull Required Dependencies

 Before beginning, we'll get all of the dependencies we'll need to run and containerize the Java project.
 In this case, that means we'll need both Java and Git inside our container.
-Luckily, both of these images can be found in the **spoonbrew** account on the Spoon hub.
+Luckily, both of these images can be found on the Spoon hub.

 ```
 # Pull dependencies
-> spoon pull spoonbrew/jdk:7.65
+> spoon pull oracle/jdk:7.65

-> spoon pull spoonbrew/git
+> spoon pull git/git
 ```

 #### Configure the Container